Cocoxili/CMPC/README.md

 # Unsupervised Voice-Face Representation Learning by Cross-Modal Prototype Contrast

-This is a PyTorch implementation for CMPC, as described in our paper:
+This is the PyTorch implementation for CMPC, as described in our paper:

 **[Unsupervised Voice-Face Representation Learning by Cross-Modal Prototype Contrast](https://arxiv.org/abs/2204.14057)**